 Turmeric is a wonder spice, with deep roots in Indian cuisine and a growing fandom worldwide.
-But as clearcut as its healthfulness is, cooking with turmeric can be tricky.
-I'll tell you why you should incorporate this orange-gold spice into your cooking, the different kinds of turmeric available, which kind to use for what, and -- importantly -- how much to use at a time.
-Stay tuned for some delicious recipes where turmeric plays a starring role.
+But as clear cut as its healthfulness is, cooking with turmeric can be tricky.
+Learn why you should incorporate this orange-gold spice in your cooking, the different kinds of turmeric available, which kind to use for what, and -- importantly -- how much to use at a time.
+Also included are delicious recipes you can make with turmeric.

 Indian cooks are incredibly resourceful when it comes to substituting ingredients, but I don't think I ever met one who would dare cook a meal without mirchi (red chili pepper powder) and haldi (turmeric) on hand.
-One adds color and health to our food and the other adds fire and flavor.
-Both are indispensible.
+One adds color and health to Indian food and the other adds fire and flavor.
+Both are indispensable.